Reconstruction of cosmic-ray muon events with CUORE: Analysis

 Here, $A_{\text{gen.}}$ is the total area of $67.5\, \, \pm \, \,0.8 $ m$^2$ covered by our cosmic ray muon generator, encompassing the entire footprint of the detector.
 We ascribe to the generator normalization a systematic uncertainty describing the slight non-homogeneity of the simulated flux over the vertical extent of the detector volume~\cite{Mayer:2024fvd}.
 We determine the geometric efficiencies per-dataset over angular bins in $\phi$ and $\cos\theta$ as

 The angular binning and overall effective area of CUORE are shown in Fig.~\ref{fig:GeomEff}.
 These binned values are then interpolated over $\phi$ and $\cos \theta$ with a linear spline over the centers of the angular bins.
 Due to a shortcoming in angular coverage within the used MC event generator, the simulations we use do not extend to zenith angles more shallow than $\cos \theta = 0.4$.
 We nominally consider a flat extrapolation of the detector's effective area from $\cos \theta = 0.4$ to $\cos \theta = 0$, and assess alternate extrapolation methods as a source of systematic error in Sec.~\ref{sec:syst}.
+Future MC data production campaigns will ensure full angular coverage of the detector.

 We determine the overall effective area of our selections to be between 34-82\% that of an ideal cylinder (with $h\approx 0.37$ m, $r\approx 0.7$ m) circumscribed about the CUORE detector crystals, varying with viewing angle.
 The total flux-averaged effective area of our selections is found to be 0.339 m, 52\% of such a circumscribed cylinder.